 Your sister had many friends, but they weren't my friends.
 I was only the manager of her plant.

 [title after starting credits] I runne to death, and death meets me as fast, and all my pleasures are like yesterday.
 Holy sonnet #VII Jonne Donne See more

-[It is the second piece played by the pianist after Jason, Mary and Gregory arrive at the party] See more
+[The pianist is playing the piece when Jason, Mary and Gregory arrive at the party to speak to Louis] See more